xantrks/workday-health-hr/README.md

 # 🌟 Introduction

 Sanicle-AI is a comprehensive women's health platform designed for workplace wellness.
 The platform offers personalized health tracking for female employees while providing HR departments with anonymized data insights for better workforce planning and employee support.
+Built with a multi-tenant architecture, the system supports organizations of various sizes while maintaining strict data privacy and security.

 ## ✨ Key Features